RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 #### Log Loss

-- **Log Loss Score (Model):** `0.316`
+- **Log Loss Score (Model):** `0.321`

+### Log Loss Evaluation

+The **mean log loss across 5-fold cross-validation** was **0.321**, indicating that the model’s predicted probabilities are generally well-aligned with the true class labels.
+Log loss penalizes overconfident misclassifications more heavily, so this relatively low score suggests the model is producing **well-calibrated probability estimates** rather than overly binary or extreme outputs.

-Log loss evaluates how well the predicted probabilities align with actual class labels, penalizing incorrect predictions more harshly when they are overly confident.
-Our model’s log loss score of **0.316** represents a substantial improvement over the naïve baseline score of **0.690**, which reflects a model that always predicts the average class probability.
-This improvement confirms that our model generates **well-calibrated, informative probabilities**.
+This score compares favorably to a naïve baseline log loss of **0.690**, which corresponds to a model that always predicts the base rate of the positive class.
+The reduction confirms that the model learns meaningful distinctions between likely and unlikely data buyers.

-Importantly, this score aligns with our earlier observation that **most predicted probabilities fall between 0.1 and 0.6**, indicating the model is not overly confident in its predictions.
-This moderate range of scores suggests the model is capturing real-world ambiguity—providing nuanced, probabilistic estimates instead of binary, all-or-nothing outputs.
-That calibration helps lower log loss and supports more effective prioritization and ranking of potential leads.
+Additionally, the predicted probabilities tend to fall in a moderate range, most between **0.1 and 0.6**—which supports the interpretation that the model captures **real-world ambiguity** in role descriptions and agency needs.
+This probabilistic calibration enables more informed lead prioritization and ranking, especially in high-stakes or resource-constrained outreach contexts.

 #### Oversight and False Positives

-While the model performed well overall, a notable subset of **false positives** emerged — roles that should not have been labeled as likely data buyers, yet were mistakenly flagged either through keyword matches or overgeneralized text patterns.
+While the model performed well overall, a notable subset of **false positives** emerged — roles that should not have been labeled as likely data buyers, but were mistakenly flagged either through keyword matches or overgeneralized text patterns.
 These included:

 - **Pharmacy Technician**
 - **Dental Assistant**